jtadmor/resume/RESUME.md

 ## Yoel Tadmor Resume

 *Product- and people- oriented software developer.
-I excel at working with stakeholders to create strategy and then driving implementation.
+I excel at collaborating with stakeholders to define product vision and have a proven track record of driving technical implementation.
 Seeking a team that strives for excellence while doing socially valuable work.
 My ideal organization would be agile, minimally hierarchical, open-minded, forward-looking, and remote-friendly.*

 ### Contact
 <!-- Would like not to need HTML but sizing for images is not consistent in markdown -->